mulayp/Text_to_speech/README.md

 # Text_to_speech

-developed an Todo List App where users can add a new todo task , delete it , mark it as completed.
+developed an Text to Speech Android App using java where users can enter any text and the app would play it as an audio.